 Admission (transaction type 23) reflects the beginning of an episode of treatment for the customer.
 Admission information includes who referred the customer for services; treatment program type or level of care to which the customer is admitted; and social and financial information regarding the customer.
-A treatment episode will remain open until a discharge transaction is reported.
+A treatment episode will remain open until a discharge transaction is reported or an administrative discharge is completed by the ODMHSAS due to no services within 180 days.
 An admission (transaction type 23) requires the completion of the customer data core (CDC) form.